-In order to maintain an effective Board with a balance of skills and experience we undertake a regular Trustees skills evaluation.
-This focuses on four areas; knowledge of TDC itself, knowledge and experience of the voluntary sector, management and organisational skills as well as committee skills.
-We actively seek to address any weaknesses the evaluation may identify through recruiting additional Trustees with specialist skills, training and time spent with TDC staff and projects.
+To maintain an effective Board with a balance of skills and experience we undertake a regular Trustees skills evaluation.
+This focuses on four areas; knowledge of TDC itself, knowledge and experience of the voluntary sector, management and organisational skills, and committee skills.
+We actively fill any skills gaps through recruiting additional Trustees with specialist skills, as well as through training and time spent with TDC staff and projects.